ci-cada/100DaysOfCode/Day_1/Day_1.md

  ### Object
   This is a bundle of related variables and methods.
 They are often used to model real-world objects you find in every day life, i.e. Cars etc
  ### Encapsulation
   This is packaging an object within the protective custody of its methods.
-This helps in Modulation meaning, the code can be easily passed around in teh system.
+This helps in Modulation meaning, the code can be easily passed around in the system.
 Giving a pen to someone.
-Information hiding meaning, the object can have a public interface where other ovjects can communicate with.
+Information hiding meaning, the object can have a public interface where other objects can communicate with.
 You don't need to understand the engine of a car to drive it.
  ### Inheritance
   Ability of a class get or acquire the characteristics or properties of another class.
 Inheritance helps in code reuse and defining the behavoiur using an abstract class
  ### Interface